GP-Stanley/tech264-cloud-linux/ansible.md

 >
 > Aka: we need to put it into our script, not do it manually.

-# Create env car DB_HOST in your prov-db.yml script
+# Create env var DB_HOST in your prov-db.yml script
 * Navigate to your prov-db.yml script.
 * Have your DB_HOST env to hand: 'DB_HOST=mongodb://172.31.19.24:27017/posts'
 * Add this code block to the end of the file.